MicrosoftDocs/memdocs/memdocs/intune/protect/create-compliance-policy.md

 - Enroll devices in Intune (required to see the compliance status)

 - Enroll devices to one user, or enroll without a primary user.
-Single devices cannot be enrolled to multiple users.
+Single devices can't be enrolled to multiple users.

 In addition to compliance settings that are built in to Intune, the following platforms support adding custom compliance settings to compliance policies: